 Jimmy was not about to let his career end with the demise of The Critters; within a few months, in the spring of 1968 he signed on as bassist for The Crazy World of Arthur Brown, touring on Arthur’s #1 hit “Fire.”
 Jimmy was twenty-two at the time.
 At the end of the summer of 1968, Jimmy and Arthur Brown’s keyboardist, Paul Glanz (who had toured with The Critters, Roy Buchannan & Meatloaf) teamed up with now-famous drummer, Andy Newmark (who toured and recorded with Eric Clapton, Roxy Music, Sly & The Family Stone and many others) to form a band called Ivory.
 Their band, an organ/bass/drums trio that predated ELP was short-lived because Jimmy’s friend, Carly Simon called him to put a band together for her.
 She was breaking fast on the US and British top 40 with “That’s The Way I’ve Always Heard It Should Be,” as well as her first album “Carly Simon,” on which Jimmy played guitar.
 On Jimmy’s coaxing, Ivory – Jimmy Ryan, Paul Glanz & Andy Newmark became the touring and future recording band for Carly.
 The band played on the entire Anticipation album, produced by Paul Samwell Smith of Cat Stevens and The Yardbirds fame, and Jimmy went on to work on most of Carly’s future albums and continues to work with her to this day.
 Jimmy is featured in the 2018, BBC Special “Classic Albums – Carly Simon: No Secrets.”
 He was the guitar soloist on almost all of Carly’s hits, the most memorable being “You’re So Vain,” and the Academy Award-winning song of the year from the movie, Working Girl, “Let The River Run.”
 Jimmy also appeared in the video of the song.
 He performed in two HBO specials with Carly, Live From Martha’s Vineyard, and My Romance, as well as playing on the studio recording of the My Romance CD with the legendary conductor and arranger, Marty Paich (father of David Paich of Toto fame).

-During his time working on and off with Carly, he moved to London and recorded with numerous artists including Cat Stevens, Jim Croce, John Entwistle of the Who, Elton John & Kiki Dee, Tommy James, Jimmy Webb, The Doors, Andy Williams, Martha Reeves and Rod Stewart.
+During his time working on and off with Carly, he moved to London and recorded with numerous artists including Cat Stevens, Jim Croce, John Entwistle of the Who, Elton John & Kiki Dee, Tommy James, Jimmy Webb, The Doors, Andy Williams, Martha Reeves, and Rod Stewart.
 Jimmy played guitar on Andy Williams’ #1 Neil Sedaka penned hit, “Solitaire.”
 He was often a first-call musician at hit-making studios like Trident (where The Beatles recorded the White Album), Morgan Studios, Olympic Recording, and George Martin’s Air London.
 As a studio musician, Jimmy has recorded alongside legendary session players, including Jim Gordon, Jim Keltner, Claus Voorman, Nicky Hopkins, Bobby Keys, Richard Tee, Will Lee, Steve Gadd, Lowell George, Robbie Robertson, Paul Shaffer, Rick Marotta, Tony Levin, Roger Hawkins, Michael Brecker, and David Sanborn.
-On Carly Simon sessions, he has recorded/collaborated with major artists including Paul McCartney, Mick Jagger, Luther Vandross, James Taylor and many more, earning him six gold and one platinum record/CD.
+On Carly Simon sessions, he has recorded/collaborated with major artists including Paul McCartney, Mick Jagger, Luther Vandross, James Taylor and many more, earning him seven RIAA Certified Platinum Records/CDs.

 Moving from London back to NYC in the late 70s, Jimmy, along with Andy Goldmark (writer/producer of Jennifer Paige’s “Crush” and many others) and Holly Sherwood (backup singer for Jim Steinman’s many hits with Bonnie Tyler, Barbara Streisand, and Air Supply) formed a band called Wondergap and were signed to A&M Records.
 They connected to A&M through the world-renowned producer, John Anthony who collaborated with them on their album for A&M. John, a Brit, made his name producing/signing artists like Queen, Genesis, Yes, Al Stewart, Roxy Music, Ace, and The Tubes.
 When Wondergap’s A&M deal failed to produce a hit, Andy and Jimmy dissolved Wondergap and signed a two-year deal as staff writers for Atlantic Records’ publishing company, Walden Music.
 During that time, their songs were covered by rock/pop artists, The Association, Irene Cara and Mickey Thomas (lead singer for Jefferson Starship/Elvin Bishop), as well as for pop/country artist, Michael Johnson.

 Sadly, the pandemic closed all theaters and venues in 2020, and The Hit Men decided to call it quits.
-During the downtime caused by COVID-19, Jimmy wrote a memoir, called Behind – Autobiography of a Musical Shape-Shifter, which will be available in late 2021 or early 2022.
+During the downtime caused by COVID-19, Jimmy wrote a memoir, called The Superstar Chronicles – Tales of Life Among Rock Royalty, which is available worldwide at all major booksellers.
 See the “Books” menu item on this site!